 During the last financial year, the investment team continued to develop its approach to ESG analysis by redeveloping its bespoke ESG checklist, incorporating further data points provided by MSCI.
 The analysts were able to conduct a site visit to a Cranswick facility in Suffolk to discuss progress of the company's 'Second Nature' sustainability programme initiated in 2018.
-MAML says that, pleasingly, Cranswick has announced targets for net zero, carbon neutrality, food waste, regenerative farming and waste.
+Pleasingly, Cranswick has announced targets for net zero, carbon neutrality, food waste, regenerative farming and waste.